jeff4/bionotes.github.io/_comp/javascript.md

 * What is syntax for calling an external `styles.css` file within an HTML page?
 * I've seen how to do it embedded in-line within HTML and within the `<styles>` tags.

+## 8/02/2024
+* Installed typescript on all three machines.
+See commands and checks in OneNote

 ***

 ## register info